 The structures present on the project locations, including residential and non-residential households are having different basic amenities.
-About 78.74 percent having tube well / open well as drinking water sources.
-Majority of the structures having tube well / open well as drinking water source observed to be in Damodar left (54.74 percent), followed by Damodar right (17.36 percent) and Hurhura left (15.90 percent).
+About 78.74 percent having tube well / open well as drinking water source observed to be in Damodar left (54.74 percent), followed by Damodar right (17.36 percent) and Hurhura left (15.90 percent).
 Pipe water supply to the available structures are less to the tune of 6.79 percent of the total.
 The residences / business units also have toilet facility in 77.10 percent cases, of which 56.25 percent structures are in Damodar left, 18.60 percent in Damodar right and 13.01 percent are in Hurhura left.
 Highest of 85.26 percent structures in these project locations are having electricity connection and highest are in Damodar left (54.40 percent) followed by Damodar right (17.75 percent) and Hurhura left (15.72 percent).
 The structures in different project locations that are having such facilities are presented in the table.